sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 title: "Evolutionarily Distinct and Globally Endangered (EDGE) bird species"
 date: "March 21, 2017"
 excerpt: "PD, ED, and EDGE scores from your eBird data"
+modified: 2017-03-22
 output:
   md_document:
     preserve_yaml: TRUE
     variant: markdown_strict+tex_math_dollars+backtick_code_blocks
 ---

-This idea behind this post was born after a conversation with Simon Valdez, a fellow graduate student at SFU.
-He mentioned an idea he had for creating a website that allowed people to see the evolutionary distinctiveness of bird species in their eBird checklists.
-Given that I have played around with wrangling eBird checklists to display summary stats of sightings by location and year (the [`myebird`](https://github.com/sebpardo/myebird/) package, see a previous blog post about it [here](http://sebpardo.github.io/myebird/)), and we decided to join forces to try and create this website.
-The functions introduced below will hopefully be the backbone of such a project.
+The idea behind this post was born after a conversation with Simon Valdez-Juarez, a fellow graduate student at SFU.
+He mentioned an idea he had for creating a [Shiny](https://www.rstudio.com/products/shiny/) web app that allowed people to see the evolutionary distinctiveness of bird species in their eBird checklists.
+Given that I have played around with wrangling eBird checklists to display summary stats of sightings by location and year (the [`myebird`](https://github.com/sebpardo/myebird/) package, see a previous blog post about it [here](http://sebpardo.github.io/myebird/)), we decided to join forces to create this website.
+The functions introduced below will be the backbone of such a project.

 What is ED?